sarjann/WikiReader-rs/README.md

 * Search isn't super great right now, will need to be improved
 * Not currently parsing wiki text so no formatting on the output
-* Some results simply 'redirect' you to other pages (with no redirect logic
+* Some results simply 'specify redirect' (with no redirect logic)

 ## Contributing